swvincent/BibleUtil/README.md

 # Bible Util

 BibleUtil is a fork of [D-Haven/BibleUtilities](https://github.com/D-Haven/BibleUtilities) that I'm modifying to meet my specific needs.
 It's a work in progress.
-You should use the original project instead.

 Completed changes:
-* Make book order public, so it can be used as an ID field
+* Make book number (order) public, so it can be used as an ID field
+* Add ContiguousVerses property to Reference
-* Removed Norwegian language support.
-It would be difficult for me to support with the changes I plan to make.
+* Removed Norwegian language support as I'm unable to support it with the changes I plan to make.

 Planned changes:
-* Streamline abbreviations, and add more
+* Streamline abbreviations and add additional abbreviations
 * Add apocryphal/deuterocanonical books